 We generate a significant portion of our revenues from our ten largest customers.
 During the years ended December 31, 2022, 2021 and 2020, our largest customer based on revenues accounted for 18.1%, 11.4% and 10.2% of our revenues, respectively, and our ten largest customers together accounted for 50.2%, 53.8% and 59.7% of our revenues, respectively.
-For additional information regarding the material terms of our contracts with our largest customers, please refer to "Item 4.
-Information on the Company-B. Business Overview-Customers."
+For additional information regarding the material terms of our contracts with our largest customers, please refer to "Business-Customers."